XinFinOrg/Docs-XF/docs/get-started/productoverview.md

-* **XinFin Masternode**: The `Governance dApp` - Xinfin Masternode, provides a professional UI that allows to see the list of masternodes and candidates, to deposit 	10,000,000 XDC to become a masternode candidate, for masternodes, and to show masternode performance statistics.
+* **XinFin Masternode**: The `Governance dApp` - Xinfin Masternode, provides a professional UI that allows to see the list of masternodes and candidates, to deposit 	10,000,000 XDC to become a masternode candidate, for performance statistics.

 * **XinFin Android Wallet**: XinFIn Wallet is the official mobile wallet for XinFin Network, aiming to store the XDC native coin and tokens issued on XinFin Network.